coiL10/connected-photo-frame/README.md

 1. Send a photo to your Telegram bot, if it is the first time, you need to enter the password as a text message.
 2. The photo will be displayed on the SyncFrame website in real time, along with its caption.

-## License

-This project is licensed under the terms of the MIT license.
-See [LICENSE](LICENSE) for more information.